 Whether your meal already includes multicultural dishes but you’re always hungry for more delicious new twists on familiar favorites, or your family feast is way more traditional and you’re ready for a change, it’s easy to bring all kinds of global flavors to your groaning board.
-You can search out specialties from various countries and simply add them to the mix, or you can tweak the tried-and-true, from the bird and all its classic sides, on through the dessert course, to have more interesting flavors than what you may be used to.
+You can search out specialties from various countries by simply adding them to the mix and bring that extra flair to your table with this beautiful Moroccan Tile Dinner Plates Set, or you can tweak the tried-and-true, from the bird and all its classic sides, on through the dessert course, to have more interesting flavors than what you may be used to.
 Here are some basic ideas to give you a little inspiration:

 Turkey and Gravy